Here’s an excellent question from a reader: Should you pay down debt or buy precious metals…

 What Has Gold Returned in Recent History?

-So in the long run we might expect gold to do better than the current record low mortgage interest rates.
+However in the long run it seems a reasonable bet to expect gold to do better than the current record low mortgage interest rates.

 But still – nobody knows!